Sportive and endurance road bikes, with their comfort-focused design and equipment, are the most popular style of road bikes in the UK.

 Cube’s Attain combines an aluminium frame with a relaxed and upright riding position and it’s one of the few bikes here with disc brakes.
 It’s packed with modern details like internal cable routing, a carbon fork, thru-axles and mounts for mudguards, increasing its versatility if you want to use it for commuting as well as weekend sportives.
 A Shimano Tiagra groupset with 28mm wide Continental tyres are equipment highlights.

-B’Twin’s Triban 540 is a hugely popular road bike because you get a really good parts package for the price, backed up with a decent frame that offers a fine ride.
-This model features a Shimano 105 groupset with Tektro brakes and 25mm Hutchinson Equinox tyres on Mavic Aksium wheels.
-Those parts are all hanging off an aluminium frame and carbon fibre fork that is designed to provide the comfort a sportive cyclist craves, with a higher front end and shorter reach.
+Decathlon’s Van Rysel RR 900 AF is a popular road bike because you get a really good parts package for the price, backed up with a decent frame that offers a fine ride.
+This model features a complete Shimano 105 groupset including chainset and direct-mount brakes and Mavic Aksium wheels with Mavic Yksion tyres.
+Those parts are all hanging off an aluminium frame with a claimed weight of 1,400g in a size M and carbon fibre fork.

-The Dolomite range is a popular choice for sportive cyclists and with rack and mudguard mounts it’s also a good option for commuting and daily riding.
-A 6061 aluminium frame with triple butted tubes to save weight and a carbon fibre fork are fitted with a Shimano Sora groupset and 25mm wide Kenda tyres for increased comfort.
-At this end-of-season price the Dolomite 4 is one of the most affordable bikes we know of with Shimano hydraulic disc brakes.
-There is also a women's specific version of the Pinnacle Dolomite 1.
+The Laterite range is a popular choice for sportive cyclists and with rack and mudguard mounts it’s also a good option for commuting and daily riding.
+A 6061 aluminium frame with triple butted tubes to save weight and a carbon fibre fork are fitted with Shimano 105 R7000 components and 25mm wide Continental Ultra Sport tyres for increased comfort.
+This is a bike built to cope with British road conditions, with geometry pitched between an aggressive race position and a more upright classic sportive one, so basically a modern performance endurance bike.
+It will take mudguards and is definitely a bike we’d view as having upgrade potential as parts wear out.
+There is also a women’s specific version of the Pinnacle Laterite 3 too.

 The successor to the popular Boardman Team Carbon is based on the more expensive SLR 9.8 frameset so you’re getting some top-notch design, with the sort of comfort that will look after you on longer rides.
 Despite the carbon fibre frame Boardman hasn’t skimped on the equipment, with a Shimano Tiagra, FSA Gossamer and Tektro R540 groupset ensuring it puts in a solid and reliable performance.